About the competition

-- Emma Gordon on the 2024 and 2025 Hearing Competition runner-up team and the 2024 Writing Competition first-place team is a member of the prestigious NCAA Postgraduate Internship Program class of 2025-26.
+- Emma Gordon on the 2024 and 2025 Hearing Competition runner-up team and the 2024 Writing Competition first-place team was a member of the prestigious NCAA Postgraduate Internship Program, class of 2025-26.

-- Ethan Frisone on the 2024 Hearing Competition first-place team is now Assistant Director for Compliance in the University of Utah Athletics Department.
+- Ethan Frisone on the 2024 Hearing Competition first-place team is now Director for Compliance - Eligibility in the University of Utah Athletics Department.

-- Avery Brown on the 2023 Hearing Competition runner-up team and Writing Competition first-place team is now Assistant Director of Enforcement at the NCAA.
+- Avery Brown on the 2023 Hearing Competition runner-up team and Writing Competition first-place team was an Assistant Director of Enforcement at the NCAA from 2024-25 before entering private legal practice.

 - Dillon Wolf, participant in the 2023 competition, is now Assistant Director of Compliance in the Kennesaw State University Athletics Department.

-- Sydney Weiskopf and Madison Riggins, the 2023 Hearing Competition first-place team, are each now attorneys in private practice with a portion of their practice dedicated to sports law matters.
+- Sydney Weiskopf and Madison Riggins, teammates on the 2023 Hearing Competition first-place team, are each now sports law attorneys in private practice, and Madison is also a licensed sports agent.

-During the competition, students will work on teams to develop and sharpen their oral and written advocacy skills through an athletics lens by taking turns advocating as NCAA enforcement staff and as defense counsel for a school accused of committing NCAA infractions.
+During the competition, students will work on teams to develop and sharpen their oral and written advocacy skills through an athletics lens on both sides of an arbitration hearing over an alleged contract breach involving a student-athlete and school.

 Registrations accepted at any time.
 The competition mock case file will open by January 1, and one written brief will be due from each team in late January.
 Trophies awarded in both the hearing competition (first and second place and semifinalists) and the writing competition (first through third place).
 No limit on number of teams from a school.